projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 The next two sections introduce ACRN's two implementations of the virtio framework.

-User-Land Virtio Framework
+Userland Virtio Framework
 ==========================

-The architecture of ACRN user-land virtio framework (VBS-U) is shown in :numref:`virtio-userland`.
+The architecture of ACRN userland virtio framework (VBS-U) is shown in :numref:`virtio-userland`.

 The FE driver talks to the BE driver as if it were talking with a PCIe device.
 This means for "control plane", the FE driver could poke device registers through PIO or MMIO, and the device will interrupt the FE driver when something happens.
-For "data plane", the communication between the FE and BE driver is through shared memory, in the form of virtqueues.
+For "data plane", the communication between the FE driver and BE driver is through shared memory, in the form of virtqueues.

-On the service OS side where the BE driver is located, there are several key components in ACRN, including device model (DM), Hypervisor service module (HSM), VBS-U, and user-level vring service API helpers.
+On the Service VM side where the BE driver is located, there are several key components in ACRN, including Device Model (DM), Hypervisor service module (HSM), VBS-U, and user-level vring service API helpers.

 DM bridges the FE driver and BE driver since each VBS-U module emulates